 Haliday Bay north of Mackay

-We shopped in Proserpine before heading south to spend time camping at Haliday Bay north of Mackay.
-We've never ventured off the highway in this part of the world, and we were so glad we did.
-Talk about a little slice of paradise with a small campground with powered and unpowered sites.
-Of course, we chose the unpowered area.
-The site is suited to fully self-contained caravans and motorhomes.
+We shopped in Proserpine before heading south to camp at Halliday Bay, north of Mackay.
+We had never ventured off the main road in this area, and we were very glad we did.
+It’s like a little piece of paradise, featuring a small campsite with both powered and unpowered sites.
+Naturally, we chose the unpowered section.
+The site is perfect for fully self-contained caravans and motorhomes.

-The on-site bar and restaurant were closed during our visit because of the reduced numbers now travelling so late in the season.
+The on-site bar and restaurant were closed during our visit due to fewer travellers at this time of year.

-Another small community at Seaforth, ten kilometres north of here, sells fuel.
-It has a small shop and a bowling club, where we enjoyed lunch on one of our days.
+Another small community, situated ten kilometres north of here, also sells fuel.
+It features a petrol station, a small shop, and a bowling club where we enjoyed lunch on one of our days.

-With six hundred kilometres from Halliday Bay to Agnes Waters, we decided to break up the drive and stay behind the pub at Marlborough, where you can camp for free, provided you frequent the pub, so we both enjoyed our lunch and a beer.
+Covering six hundred kilometres from Halliday Bay to Agnes Waters, we decided to break the journey and stay at the pub in Marlborough, where you can camp for free as long as you purchase something from the pub.
+So, we both enjoyed our lunch and a beer.